Frequently Asked Questions

 In order to do this, the dentist must follow the following protocol:

-If there is a clear case of disease whereby the child can be helped by teeth whitening, the case is more compelling, but the dentist must still follow the steps laid out above to stay on the right side of the law.
+If there is a clear case of disease whereby the child can be helped by teeth whitening, the case is more compelling, but the dentist must still follow the steps laid out above to best defend their position, should they be required to do so.